geissdoerfer/shepherd/README.md

 Make sure to follow the instructions for **BeagleBone**.

 The following instructions describe how to install the *shepherd* software on a group of *shepherd* nodes connected to an Ethernet network.
-We assume that you know the IP address of each node and that your local machine is connected to the same network.
+We assume that your local machine is connected to the same network, that the nodes have internet access and that you know the IP address of each node.

 If you haven't done it yet, clone this repository to your local machine: